 Additionally, unlike many other types of loans which have a designated purpose, personal loans can be used for a wide variety of reasons.
 While many financial institutions may ask on the loan application what you plan on using your personal loan for, there are many acceptable uses.
 For example, besides debt consolidation, many people use personal loans to fund home repairs or improvement projects, to pay emergency expenses and more.
 However, there are some expenses that you usually can’t use a personal loan for, such as gambling, college tuition and a down-payment for a house.

-Most personal loans are also fixed-rate, meaning the annual percentage rate (APR) you receive when taking out the loan is what you’ll pay for the entire duration of the loan.
+Most personal loans are at a fixed rate, meaning the annual percentage rate (APR) you receive when taking out the loan is what you’ll pay for the entire duration of the loan.
+You receive a lump sum of money and repay it in fixed monthly payments over a set period.
+Most personal loans also have a fixed interest rate, so your payment stays predictable.
 This makes paying a personal loan back simple, as you know in advance exactly what you’ll have to pay monthly.

-Debt consolidation is a financial strategy that helps you combine high-interest debt into one lower payment.
+Debt consolidation is the process of combining multiple debts into one single loan.
 For example, if you’re paying interest on multiple credit cards (which typically have a higher interest rate), you can consolidate those payments into one lower monthly payment using a debt consolidation method.

 There are several benefits to debt consolidation.
 The largest being you can save a significant amount of money.
 If the debt you’re consolidating has a lower interest rate than your initial debt payments, the new consolidated payment will total less than what you were paying before.